Updated May 5, 2023

 - Creating a Culture in the Organization: The organization should impart Six Sigma training to every employee, eventually contributing to increased process efficiency.
 Having black belts alone is not sufficient.

 - Pilot testing Six Sigma Effort: This can be attained in multiple ways.
 For example, organizations can measure the solutions derived from process improvements and design projects accordingly.

 Methodologies of Six Sigma

-Six Sigma has two main methodologies:
+Six Sigma has two primary methodologies:

 This has been a guide to the Six Sigma Process.
-Here we discuss the Features, Key Concept, Key Elements, Benefits, and Methodologies of Six Sigma.
+Here we discuss the Features, Key concepts, Key Elements, Benefits, and Methodologies of Six Sigma.
 You can also go through our other suggested articles to learn more –